Information for Entrants

 - Have been originally prepared for and accepted for publication by a client, employer, or publisher (or be the work of a full-time student).

 Students can gain much from professional evaluation of their work.
 Student entries that have not been prepared for and accepted for publication by a client, employer, or publisher will be accepted in the STC WDCB chapter's competition.
-While such entries will be judged in our local competition, they cannot advance to STC's international competition (not held in 2018) because they do not meet the publication acceptance requirement.
+While such entries will be judged in our local competition, they cannot advance to STC's international competition (not held in 2018 or 2019) because they do not meet the publication acceptance requirement.

 The competition organizers reserve the right to reject any entry for any reason and refund the entry fee.